ReviewEdge/muv/README.md

 # muv
-- a tool to track the time since you last moved around
+muv is a tool to track the time since you last moved around.